ipfs-cluster/ipfs-cluster/docs/ipfs-cluster-guide.md

 Open an issue on [ipfs-cluster](https://github.com/ipfs/ipfs-cluster) or ask on [discuss.ipfs.io](https://discuss.ipfs.io).

 If you want to collaborate in ipfs-cluster, look at the list of open issues.
-The are many are conveniently marked with [HELP WANTED](https://github.com/ipfs/ipfs-cluster/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) and organized by difficulty.
+Many are conveniently marked with [HELP WANTED](https://github.com/ipfs/ipfs-cluster/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) and organized by difficulty.
 If in doubt, just ask!

 ### Debugging